ravidziv/academic-kickstart/content/home/experience.md

   date_start = "2012-02-01"
   date_end =  "2014-02-01"
   description = """
-  Development of image segmentation algorithms using DNNs used for  extracting medical indicators to detect abnormality in embryos
+  Development of image segmentation algorithms using DNNs used for  extracting medical indicators to detect abnormality in embryos.
   """
 +++